 The AITUC stands in a special relationship with the Governments of West Bengal and Kerala.
 In both these States, the Governments include parties which are closely associated with the AITUC and among its ministers are persons who have been leaders of the AITUC.
-Hence the assumption of power by these governments roused throng and legitimate hopes that policies will be pursued when will further the interests of the working class and will transitie into action, the principles and slogans which the AJTUC has been advocating.
+Hence the assumption of power by these governments roused strong and legitimate hopes that policies will be pursued which will further the interests of the working class and will translate into action, the principles and slogans which the AITUC had been advocating.

-While the two Ungovernments formed in Bengal after the general elections and the mid-term poll have adopted policies which are helpful to the working class, as noted above, we cannot but point out that their relations with the AITUC have not been very happy.
+While the two UF governments formed in Bengal after the general elections and the mid-term poll have adopted policies which are helpful to the working class, as noted above, we cannot but point out that their relations with the AITUC have not been very happy.